Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Spots near water exposure

 Better ground points are usually strong metal areas connected well to the vehicle chassis.
+If you are not sure if a ground point is good, inspect it carefully and test it under load.

 How to Make a Better Amp Ground